beastsaber/bsaber/src/collections/posts/the-beastsaber-mapping-awards.md

   Yes, you can nominate your own map for the appropriate category.
 You are limited to self-nominating ONE of your maps for a given category so be sure you are truly focusing on your best work.
 Self-nominations are not permitted for Mapper/Lighter of the Year.
 Rookie Mappers/Lighters are free to self nominate for Rookie Mapper/Lighter of the Year.

-- **Who chooses the finalists in each category?**
+- **Who chooses the nominees in each category?**

   We will be lining up a team of Verified Mapper “Subject Matter Experts” spanning all of our categories.
 We will being looking for these volunteers in November.
 Our primary goal is to identify at least three “experts” in each area.
 For example, we have tech mappers and players screening tech maps; modcharters screening modcharts, experienced Chroma lighters screening lightshows, etc. We also get additional input from the BeastSaber curation team to supplement expert input.

 - **What if one of the experts is also nominated in a category?**

   With a limited pool of willing, skilled volunteers we are bound to have situations where a mapper may be nominated in the category they are assisting with screening.
 In these cases, the mapper must abstain from screening their own maps.
-For example, let’s say the Best Tech Map category gets 20 nominations and mapper “Moespastic” mapped two of them but they’re on the finalist team.
+For example, let’s say the Best Tech Map category gets 20 nominations and mapper “Moespastic” mapped two of them but they’re on the judging team.
 They can screen the 28 other maps, but they cannot screen their own.

-- **Can a mapper have more than one map as a finalist in a category?**
+- **Can a mapper have more than one map as a nominee in a category?**

-  No. In a practice that we began 2 years ago, even if a mapper has multiple maps deemed to be “finalist quality” by our screening team, they can only have ONE map represented in the five finalists selected for a category.
-Likewise, a map can only be a finalist for ONE category in a given section (see the list above for the four sections).
-So a map can’t be a finalist for both Best Dance Map AND Best Acc Map but could be a nominee for Best Acc Map and Best Ranked Map under 4 Stars, for example.
+  No. In a practice that we began 2 years ago, even if a mapper has multiple maps deemed to be “nominee quality” by our screening team, they can only have ONE map represented in the five nominees selected for a category.
+Likewise, a map can only be a nominee for ONE category in a given section (see the list above for the four sections).
+So a map can’t be a nominee for both Best Dance Map AND Best Acc Map but could be a nominee for Best Acc Map and Best Ranked Map under 4 Stars, for example.

 - **What is the timeline for the 2024 awards?**

   The eligibility period for maps and individuals is based on the date and time shown on BeatSaver.
 Hover over the “Uploaded” time to see the full UTC time stamp.
 Maps must have been released after December 1, 2023 at 00:00 UTC or before November 30, 2024 at 23:59 UTC.
-Beyond the nomination period, we expect finalist selection to occur in late December/early January with the awards show planned for late January/early February 2025.
+Beyond the nomination period, we expect judging to occur in late December/early January with the awards show planned for late January/early February 2025.

 - **Can I nominate whatever I want for a category?**

   The BeastSaber Mapping Awards are, well, _mapping_ awards.
 This means that the mapping needs to be of the highest quality.
-At a bare minimum, nominations need to meet [objective curation standards](/curation), but our finalist review panel will be going way beyond what the curation team looks at and turning a critical eye toward timing, emphasis, representation, and much more.
-Nominations will be screened for major issues as they come in with everything that is finalist quality being intensely reviewed as we determine the five finalists in each category at the end of the year.
+At a bare minimum, nominations need to meet [objective curation standards](/curation), but our judging review panel will be going way beyond what the curation team looks at and turning a critical eye toward timing, emphasis, representation, and much more.
+Nominations will be screened for major issues as they come in with everything that is nominee quality being intensely reviewed as we determine the five nominees in each category at the end of the year.

 - **Can I nominate more than one map for a single category?**

   Yes, within reason.
 We know that you might nominate something in September and then a new map comes out in November that you also want to nominate.
 This is perfectly acceptable as long as multiple nominations don’t get spammy.
-At the end of the day there can only be five finalists in a given category, so especially if you are nominating late in the year we recommend that you nominate what you think is the BEST map for the category out of all the ones you love.
+At the end of the day there can only be five nominees in a given category, so especially if you are nominating late in the year we recommend that you nominate what you think is the BEST map for the category out of all the ones you love.

 > Have a question that isn’t listed here?
 Ask us in the [BeastSaber Discord server](https://discord.gg/5VaEjFeuny)!